-If you are wanting to include plants to attract bees in your garden, it's easy to forget about trees, shrubs and hedgerows!
+If you are wanting to attract bees into your garden, it's easy to forget about trees, shrubs and hedgerows!
 Yet they provide a number of benefits relating to food and shelter for different species.

 Firstly, trees, hedgerows and shrubs can provide nesting opportunities for bees, which may make their nests in abandoned rodent holes found at the base of a shrub, or in crevices and holes within the bark of a tree trunk, or hollow twigs.

-Furthermore, as the bees pollinate the flowers, the flowers develop into fruits, berries and nuts, which are then enjoyed by humans, of course, but also birds and small mammals.
+Furthermore, as the bees pollinate the flowers, the flowers develop into fruits (such as applesplums, cherries or pears), berries (raspberry, blackberry and many more) and nuts (like hazelnut), which are then enjoyed by humans, but also birds and small mammals.

 For me, there is nothing better than to watch wildlife in the garden - it provides entertainment, wonder, and sometimes a bit of natural garden "pest control".

-attract to bees, such as Snake's head fritillary, bluebells, and other
+Remember that it may also be possible to underplant your trees and shrubs with yet more plants to attract to bees, such as crocus, snowdrops, Snake's head fritillary, bluebells, and other

 Mahonia